Mr Hall - Teacher

 Our aim is to ensure a smooth transition from the Foundation Stage to Key Stage One, so although we follow a more structured timetable than Reception, we continue to do much of our learning through practical activities.
 We are also learning to work more independently.

 Learning is fun in Year 1!
 Every day we use actions, rhymes, songs and stories to introduce and consolidate our learning in the key skills of reading, writing and maths.
 Phonics is an important part of the Year 1 curriculum so we have daily sessions in smaller groups so that we are well prepared for the statutory Year 1 Phonics Screening Check in June.

 We love visitors in Year 1 and are always keen to tell you what we have been learning so you can be sure of a warm welcome anytime.

 In science we learn about the seasons, animals, plants and materials which gives us plenty of opportunity to investigate and learn outside.
-A highlight of every year is our class visit to Longdendale Environmental Centre in the minibus.
+We are hoping to continue class visits this year in order to enhance our learning of this subject.

 We address other areas of the curriculum such as art, design technology and music through these topics.
 We go outside as much as possible and really love our Woodland Learning sessions.
 We do PE twice a week and enjoy sessions with coach Zoey Shaw from Little Learners for much of the year..